tomwelch2/ExampleFlaskAPI/README.md

 AWS cloud infrastructure to run the API on respectively. the API and setup folders are designed to be ran in Docker and are used in the **docker-compose.yml** file to build the API.
-The terraform folder, along with the Jenkinsfile, is only to be used if the user wished to host the API on a AWS EC2 instance - if the user wished to run the API locally, a simple ```docker-compose up --build``` command can be used which will allow local access to the API via the endpoint **http://0.0.0.0:5000**.
+The terraform folder, along with the Jenkinsfile, is only to be used if the user wishes to host the API on a AWS EC2 instance - if the user wishes to run the API locally, a simple ```docker-compose up --build``` command can be used which will allow local access to the API via the endpoint **http://0.0.0.0:5000**.